 - Three different methodological approaches for hydraulic fracture aperture determination, i.e., using a flow-through apparatus (FTA), a transient-airflow permeameter (TP), and a digital microscope camera (MC), were applied and compared.
 A total of five (Fontainebleau and Flechtinger) sandstone samples containing single fractures of different types and representing a hydraulic aperture range between 8 μm and 66 μm were investigated.
 The comparison of the results aimed at assessing the applicability, reliability, and accuracy of each method yielding the following conclusions: - 1.
 The agreement of the mean hydraulic apertures determined with the transient-airflow permeameter (a{TP}) and the corresponding hydraulic apertures measured by flow-through experiments (a{FTA}) was excellent for all samples. - 2.
 For rough fractures with hydraulic apertures larger than 30 μ m, measurements with the transient-airflow permeameter have to be repeated across the full fracture width in order to statistically obtain reliable results.
 The investigations additionally showed that this permeameter can also be reliably used to determine hydraulic fracture apertures as small as approximately 5 μ m. - 3.
 The hydraulic apertures estimated by evaluating 2D mechanical aperture profiles in digital microscope camera images showed large variations for all samples and therefore cannot be directly compared to the results obtained by the two other approaches.
-On the other hand, when applying empirical equations taken from literature, the mean and median hydraulic apertures derived from the respective correlation, only reflect the relative aperture differences between the fracture types.
-This approach, consequently, is less useful for any further analysis in comparison to the direct measurements.
+On the other hand, when applying empirical equations taken from literature, the derived mean and median hydraulic apertures are intercomparable for the respective correlation and correctly reflect the relative aperture differences between the fracture types.

-In summary, hydraulic fracture apertures can be measured directly and precisely, also as a function of pressure by performing flow-through experiments in appropriate apparatuses.
+In summary, hydraulic fracture apertures can be measured directly and precisely, also as a function of pressure and temperature, by performing flow-through experiments in appropriate apparatuses.
 For a large number of routine measurements at ambient conditions this procedure, however, is time-consuming and costly.
-For such purposes, this laboratory study shows that the transient-airflow permeameter offers a fast and highly efficient approach for hydraulic aperture determination on fracture profiles of cores and probably on outcrops.
-Multiple measurements around a sampling point can significantly increase the reliability of the results.
+For such purposes, this study shows that the transient-airflow permeameter offers a fast and highly efficient approach for accurate hydraulic aperture determination.
 For the first time this study quantitatively evaluated the reliability and precision of transient-airflow permeameter measurements on natural rough fractures extending previous calibrations based on ideal parallel plates (Brown and Smith, 2013).
 When following an optical approach using a digital microscope camera, qualitatively correct estimates of hydraulic aperture variations both along a fracture and between different fracture types are obtained.
-Although conclusions here are drawn from laboratory scale measurements on core samples, these should also be valid when applying the portable methods (TP and MC) on fractures displaying the same aperture range at the outcrop scale.
+Although conclusions here are drawn from laboratory scale measurements on core samples, these should also be valid when applying the mobile methods (TP and MC) on fractures displaying the same aperture range at the outcrop scale.
 Hence, integrating the results of hydraulic aperture measurements on fractures, both, from core samples and outcrops applying multiple methods will improve our understanding of permeability in fractured rock.
-However, it should be noted that the conclusions drawn from this study are strictly only valid for the environmental conditions applied (i.e., stress and temperature).
-Consequently, characterizing the hydraulic aperture of fractures at depth from measurements taken at the surface of an outcrop demands information on the mechanical response of a fracture to stress and temperature.
-This extrapolation will require the continued application of flowthrough devices like the one used in this study and measurements of the type displayed in Fig. 4.